quay/clair/README.md

 You're building an application and want to depend on a third-party container image that you found by searching the internet.
 To make sure that you do not knowingly introduce a new vulnerability into your production service, you decide to scan the container for vulnerabilities.
 You `docker pull` the container to your development machine and start an instance of Clair.
-Once it finishes updating, you use the [local image image analysis tool](https://github.com/coreos/clair/tree/master/contrib/analyze-local-images) to analyze the container.
+Once it finishes updating, you use the [local image analysis tool] to analyze the container.
 You realize this container is vulnerable to many critical CVEs, so you decide to use another one.

+[local image analysis tool]: https://github.com/coreos/clair/tree/master/contrib/analyze-local-images

 ### Container Registry Integration

 Your company has a continuous-integration pipeline and you want to stop deployments if they introduce a dangerous vulnerability.
 A developer merges some code into the master branch of your codebase.
 The first step of your continuous-integration pipeline automates the testing and building of your container and pushes a new container to your container registry.
-Your container registry notifies Clair and Clair proceeds to download and index the images for the new container.
+Your container registry notifies Clair which causes the download and indexing of the images for the new container.
 Clair detects some vulnerabilities and sends a webhook to your continuous deployment tool to prevent this vulnerable build from seeing the light of day.

 ## Hello Heartbleed

 ### Requirements

-Clair requires an instance of [PostgreSQL] 9.4+.
+An instance of [PostgreSQL] 9.4+ is required.
 All instructions assume the user has already setup this instance.
 During the first run, Clair will bootstrap its database with vulnerability data from its data sources.
 This can take several minutes.